Dynamic Stamp Secrets

 app.getPath ("user", "stamps");

-These events all occur in the context of the stamp file, i.e., the this object is the doc object of the stamp file.
-To demonstrate, place the following line of code in the calculation script for a field on your dynamic stamp:
+This calculation script runs in the context of the Stamp File, i.e., the this keyword is the Doc Object of the Stamp File.
+To demonstrate, place the following line of code in the calculation script for a field on your dynamic stamp.

 event.value = this.documentFileName;